 This website provides access to performance measures information and data.
-It tracks and reports on the performance metrics, baselines, and targets for each measure, and augments a companion reporting tool for the Delta Plan administrative performance measures.
+It tracks and reports on the performance metrics, baselines, and targets for each measure.

 Using this website, Delta Plan implementing agencies and interested public can view the status of performance measures and understand the science-based story each measure tells about reaching the coequal goals and managing complexities within the Delta.

 Performance measures are critical to implementing the Delta Plan, which is a comprehensive, long-term management plan for the Sacramento-San Joaquin Delta (Delta) and Suisun Marsh required by the Delta Reform Act of 2009.
 The Delta Plan was first adopted by the Delta Stewardship Council in 2013 and has been amended seven times since.